Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 • Providing a professional closing and your contact details

-Here’s an example of how to write a resume:
+Here’s an example how to write a resume:

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing to express my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an expert and experienced person in your field I am convinced that I would make the ideal choice to be considered for this job.
+I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an extremely skilled and experienced professional in [Your field] I am convinced that I would make the ideal choice for this job.

 Thank you for taking a look at my application.
-I look forward to receiving your feedback.
+I look forward to getting in touch with you.

 Sincerely,